 The Best Powder Skis for Men of 2018

-Best Overall Powder Ski
+Best Overall and Best Value Powder Ski

-Blending floaty, freeride surfability with an aggressive top-end stability, there isn't much that the Bibby can't do.
+Blending floaty, freeride surfability with an aggressive top-end stability, there isn't much that the Wildcat can't do.
 Our reviewers agreed that this ski performed well across the board, though it preferred to be driven through deep snow and high-angle terrain.
 This is a hard-charging, in-your-face powder weapon that never hesitates to send.
-User be warned: the Bibby is radder than you.
-If you're looking for excellent powder skiing but want to shed some ounces for all-day backcountry missions, look no further than the Moment Bibby Tour, the lightweight touring version of the favorite ski.
+User be warned: the Wildcat is radder than you.
+If you're looking for excellent powder skiing but want to shed some ounces for all-day backcountry missions, look no further than the Moment Wildcat Tour, the lightweight touring version of the favorite ski.
 This ski received minor updates to the semi-cap design for 2018, as well as a new top sheet.
 Click into the review for more details.

-Read review: Moment Bibby
+Read review: Moment Wildcat

 Top Pick for First Tracks Powder